matrxx/AutonAI/README.md

 [██----------] 20%

+Major issues :

+- Upgrading the LLM requires to handle the VRAM charge which is important
+- The goal is to keep it accessible to majority of the hardware
+- Having the expected result takes times

 # Roadmap:
 *for the roadmap basically eveything is under the radar but the points with the 🛠️ emoji means that it is the priority*